tabcat/dynamic-content/ARTICLE.md

 **Q**: Why not just share an IPNS name to update?

 **A**: IPNS names are not built to handle concurrent writes and should not be extended to do so.
-They are versioned documents that one device should be able to update.
-As shown here they are extremely useful for creating a system that can handle concurrent writes.
+They are signed, versioned documents that one device should be able to update.
+As shown here, they are essential for creating a system that can handle concurrent writes.

 <br/>

 **Q**: Isn't this going to be slow?

-**A**: This design is meant to complement real-time replication by providing a general and reliable layer to fallback to.
-It adds two steps on top of resolving a CID, the DHT provider query, and the IPNS name resolutions.
-Implementers will need to think about how efficiently the IPLD layer can be replicated for their use-case.
+**A**: This design complements real-time replication by providing a general and reliable layer to fall back to.
+It adds two steps on top of resolving a CID 1) the DHT provider query and 2) the IPNS name resolutions.
+Developers must reason how to design replicas for efficient storage and replication over IPLD.

 <br/>

-**Q**: Provider Records weren't built to support this use-case.
+**Q**: Provider Records do not support this use case.
 Could this affect DHT measurements?

-**A**: It's possible this could affect DHT measurements if it becomes prevalent.
-Using regular Provider Records this way would make it look like content providers are not online, because the peerIDs are used only for IPNS.
+**A**: If this use case became prevalent, it could affect DHT measurements.
+Using Provider Records this way would make it look like the content providers are offline because the peerIDs are used only for IPNS.